 Minute accidental dosages are not lethal, but keeping this solution out of the way of pets and children is recommended.

-Furthermore, the FDA permits propylene glycol in various cosmetics like lipsticks, food additives, food coloring, and drugs, but in small quantities.
+Furthermore, the FDA permits small quantities of propylene glycol in cosmetics like lipsticks, food additives, food coloring, and drugs.

-You should never use automotive antifreeze in your camper’s water system because it is toxic, and the solution will contaminate your system.
+It would be best never to use automotive antifreeze in your camper’s water system because it is toxic, and the solution will contaminate your system.

 Make sure to use non-toxic antifreeze.
 You will find various types in RV shops and auto stores.
-Ethanol and alcohol-based deicer are generally available at all hardware shops and stores such as Walmart.
+Ethanol and alcohol-based deicers are generally available at all hardware shops and stores like Walmart.

 These solutions are inexpensive; however, they can make your water taste bad and produce a foul smell.
-Furthermore, the presence of alcohol dries out the toilets and faucets rubber seals, and that can cause leaks.
+Furthermore, alcohol dries out the rubber seals of toilets and faucets, which can cause leaks.

-These deicing solutions are very flammable, and you should never dump these types on to the ground.
+These deicing solutions are flammable, and you should never dump these types onto the ground.

 The other solutions are a blend of ethanol and propylene, and they are non-toxic.
-But, they can also create a bad smell and taste in the water.
+But they can also create a foul smell and taste in the water.
 This blend also has the potential to dry out the rubber seals and cause leakage.

-The good thing is they are non-toxic, but they are flammable; therefore, you should avoid dumping it on any ground.
+The good thing is they are non-toxic but flammable; therefore, you should avoid dumping them on any ground.

 The other antifreeze, propylene glycol, is solely available in recreational vehicle shops.
-It is slightly toxic, non-flammable, and it is quite safe to use it for RV plumbing.
+It is slightly toxic and non-flammable, and it is pretty safe to use for RV plumbing.

 What to Do if You Accidentally Spill Your Antifreeze Outside?

-By following steps, you can quickly clean the antifreeze spills outside:
+By following the steps, you can quickly clean the antifreeze spills outside:

-- First, it is crucial to wear the mask and protective gloves to prevent yourself from inhaling the solution’s smell.
+- First, wearing a mask and protective gloves is crucial to prevent yourself from inhaling the solution’s smell.

 - Use an absorbent substance like sand, kitty litter, or baking soda to cover the splash.